alexdivadi/SwiftPrework/README.md

 Submitted by: David Allen

-SwiftPrework is an app that...
-[TODO]
+SwiftPrework is an app where you can party by changing the background color.
+The text automatically updates from white to black depending on contrast for accessibility.

 Time spent: **3** hours spent in total